 Year 1 is made up of three classes - Darwin, Earhart and Goodall.
 Like all classes in The Discovery School, the classes were named after a famous scientist or inventor.
 Darwin Class is named after the infamous naturalist Charles Darwin who discovered the theory of evolution, Earhart Class is named after Amelia Earhart, an inspirational scientist who studied electromagnetism, and Goodall Class is named after the world renowned scientist and conservationist Jane Goodall.
 Click on the images below to learn more about the namesake of our classes and what they are famous for.

-Earhart Class is taught by Mrs Hook and the teaching assistant is Miss Campbell.
+Earhart Class is taught by Mrs Hook and the teaching assistant is Mrs Moore.

 We are located at the end of the KS1 area between Darwin and Newton class.